richafnu/Viva/Viva/pulse/setup-admin-access/set-up-in-app-pulse-experience.md

 ### Customize your organization’s policy statement

-As an admin, you can also set customization options for your organization.
-This includes an option to add a link to internal guidance and policies governing appropriate survey questions, which will be shown to users during survey creation.
+As an admin, you can also set customization options for your organization, which includes an option to add a link to internal guidance and policies governing appropriate survey questions, which are shown to users during survey creation.

 You can use this link to remind employees of internal policies and guidelines for writing survey questions within your organization.
 When the feedback author clicks on the link while customizing a survey, they are taken to your company’s internal policy.